Why nice people become mean online

 - Scientists are studying how can we defeat our inner trolls

-Late in the evening of February 16, Professor Mary Beard posted on Twitter a photograph of herself crying.
+On the evening of February 17, Professor Mary Beard posted on Twitter a photograph of herself crying.

 The eminent University of Cambridge classicist, who has almost 200,000 Twitter followers, was distraught after receiving a storm of abuse online.